compsoc-edinburgh/typesig-website/pages/resources/lisp-workshop/step4.md

 (define program (define foo 123))
 ```
 You may have to restructure your evaluator to support top-level declarations.

+Finally, you should update your REPL to keep track of its environment, to allow the user to run top-level declarations in the REPL.

 ## Extra Challenges
 These are some extra challenges you can attempt to build your understanding further, and make your interpreter more feature-complete.
 None of them are required for a fully-functional interpreter.
 They are listed in order of subjective difficulty; if you struggle on the later ones, you should move on to the next step and come back later.
 Depending on your language choice, they might be easier or harder than anticipated!